-- Nearly "Net Zero Energy Buildings" by 2020 requiring ultra low energy buildings and energy use requiring offset by production of green energy; - The amount of Construction Waste required to be diverted from landfill, currently ~25%, to be increased to 70%; and classification system under which environmentally sustainable activities are defined to help investors, companies, issuers and project promoters navigate the transition to a low-carbon, resilient, resource-efficient and sustainable economy.
-The EU Taxonomy considers four economic activities in the building sector: Significant restrictions on toxic chemicals allowed in building materials and requirements to disclose all chemicals used in materials production (e.g. REACH legislation).
+- Nearly "Net Zero Energy Buildings" by 2020 requiring ultra low energy buildings with any energy use required offset by production of green energy; - The amount of Construction Waste required to be diverted from landfill, currently approximately 25%, to be increased to 70%; and - Significant estrictions on toxic chemicals allowed in building materials and requirements to disclose the chemicals used in materials production (e.g. REACH legislation).